On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Introduction

 In recent years, \emph{information theoretic approaches to security} have been intensively examined as a complement to such cryptographic techniques.
 Such approaches establish reliable communication and data confidentiality jointly at the physical layer by taking the properties of the noisy channel into account.
 This line of study was initiated by Wyner, who introduced the wiretap channel in \cite{Wyner75WiretapChannel}, and subsequently generalized by Csisz\'ar and K\"orner to the broadcast channel with confidential messages \cite{CsiszarKoerner78BroadcastChannelsConfidentialMessages}.
 Recently, this area of research has drawn considerable attention since it provides a promising approach to achieve security and to embed secure communication into wireless networks; see for example \cite{Liang09InformationTheoreticSecurity,Liu10SecuringWirelessCommunications,Jorswieck10SecrecyPhysicalLayer,Bloch11InformationTheoreticSecrecy,Zhou13PhysicalLayerSecurityBook,SchaeferBoche14SPM} and references therein.
 Not surprisingly, it therefore has also been identified by operators and national agencies as a key technique to secure future communication systems \cite{Telekom10TechnologyRadar,Helmbrecht08ITSecurityICT,ITU2014TactileInternet}.

 These studies are in particular crucial for wireless communication systems, since they are inherently vulnerable to eavesdropping due to the open nature of the wireless medium.
 Indeed, transmitted signals are received by intended users but are also easily eavesdropped upon by non-legitimate receivers.
 Many of the previous studies have in common that all channels (including those to the eavesdropper) are assumed to be perfectly known to all users and fixed during the entire duration of transmission.
 However, in practical systems channel state information (CSI) will always be limited due to the nature of the wireless channel and estimation/feedback inaccuracy.
 Furthermore, malevolent eavesdroppers will not provide any information about their channels to legitimate users to make eavesdropping even harder.
 Accordingly, limited CSI (especially for the eavesdropper channel) must be assumed to ensure reliability and data confidentiality.
+A recent survey on secure communication under channel uncertainty and adversarial attacks can be found in \cite{SchaeferBochePoorXXProcIEEE}.